danog/MadelineProtoDocs/old_docs/API_docs_v40/methods/invokeWithoutUpdates.md

 ---
 title: invokeWithoutUpdates
-description: Invoke with method without returning updates in the socket
+description: Invoke a request without subscribing the used connection for [updates](https://core.telegram.org/api/updates) (this is enabled by default for [file queries](https://core.telegram.org/api/files)).
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Method: invokeWithoutUpdates
 [Back to methods index](index.md)

-Invoke with method without returning updates in the socket
+Invoke a request without subscribing the used connection for [updates](https://core.telegram.org/api/updates) (this is enabled by default for [file queries](https://core.telegram.org/api/files)).

 ### Parameters: